soft-skills-engineering/website/sponsors.md

 ---

 <p>
-The Soft Skills Engineering Podcast is made possible by these awesome pepole:
+The Soft Skills Engineering Podcast is made possible by these awesome people:
 </p>

 <a href="{{ site.devmountain_marketing_url }}" class="button">